-Looking forward to 2014, the False Bay Yacht Club has an events calendar which would be the envy of most yachts clubs worldwide.
+Looking at 2014, the False Bay Yacht Club has an events calendar which would be the envy of most yachts clubs worldwide.

-Over the Easter long weekend FBYC will be hosting the BRASS BELL Easter fun regatta for Keelboats and the Southern Charter WC Dinghy Championships.
+Over the Easter long weekend FBYC hosted the BRASS BELL Easter fun regatta for Keelboats and the Southern Charter WC Dinghy Championships.

-In August FBYC, as the defenders of the Lipton Challenge Cup, will be hosting the 2014 Lipton Challenge.
-This prestigious one design regatta is sure to attract competitive teams from more than 30 of the top South African sailing clubs.
+In August FBYC, as the defenders of the Lipton Challenge Cup, hosted the 2014 Lipton Challenge.
+This prestigious one design regatta attracted competitive teams from more than 15 of the top South African sailing clubs.

-The annual INTASURE sponsored Spring Regatta, which is hosted in September, is regarded as the premier offshore keel boat regatta and regularly attracts a field of more than 60 entrants.
+The annual INTASURE sponsored Spring Regatta, which was sailed in September, is regarded as the premier offshore keel boat regatta and this year attracted a competative entry of more than 80 keelboats across the various classes.